gauravmanmode/gsoc_2025_blog/docs/source/report.md

   An algorithm for continuous noisy optimization.

 - **Estimation of Multivariate Normal Algorithm (EMNA)**
   A probabilistic method for adaptive sampling.
-When papers were unavailable, I delved deeply into the code to understand its mechanics.

 - **NGOPT Optimizers**
    NGOpt (Nevergrad Optimizer) is the optimizer selection wizard of Nevergrad.
 Nevergrad’s meta-optimizers dynamically switch between algorithms based on the function landscape and optimization history.